codeceptjs/CodeceptJS/docs/pageobjects.md

 }
 ```

-You can include this pageobject in test by its name (defined in `codecept.json`).
-In case you created a `loginPage` object
+You can include this pageobject in a test by its name (defined in `codecept.json`).
+If you created a `loginPage` object,
-it should be added to list of test arguments to be included in test:
+it should be added to the list of arguments to be included in the test:

 ```js
 Scenario('login', ({ I, loginPage }) => {